Table of Contents

 3. Hydrafacial

 Hydrafacial is a multi-step process that involves cleansing, exfoliation, extraction, hydration, and antioxidant protection.
-It uses a unique Vortex-Fusion delivery system to remove impurities and replenish the skin with essential nutrients, leaving it hydrated, refreshed, and rejuvenated.
+Hydrafacial uses a unique Vortex-Fusion delivery system to remove impurities and replenish the skin with essential nutrients, leaving it hydrated, refreshed, and rejuvenated.

 4. Dermaplaning

 Dermaplaning involves using a surgical scalpel to gently scrape away the top layer of dead skin cells and vellus hair.
-This exfoliating treatment helps penetration of skincare products.
+This exfoliating treatment helps the penetration of skincare products.

 5. LED Light Therapy